-If your loan is insured by the FHA, there's a program that will allow you to refinance regardless of your credit rating.
+If your loan is insured by the FHA, there is a program offered by most FHA lenders that will allow you to refinance regardless of your credit rating.

 An FHA Streamline refinance loan is available to any borrower who is up-to-date in payments on an FHA-insured mortgage.
 The Streamline loans are about a simple as they come — they do not require credit checks, income verification or home appraisals.

 To qualify, borrowers must show a "net tangible benefit" from the refinancing, such as a lower interest rate or a move to a fixed from an adjustable-rate mortgage.
 Unlike the refinancing available from banks, the FHA loans cannot be used to turn home equity into cash.